-The Heritage Hub and Exhibition
+The Heritage Hub and Exhibitions

 Displays change regularly and are often based on members current topics of research and include themed exhibitions such as

 - World War 1 and the local fallen men

 Currently the exhibition space includes

 - A Wall of Reflection containing 1,149 names of local fallen men from the 25 parishes of: Bapchild, Bobbing, Borden, Bredgar, Doddington, Faversham, Frinsted, Hartlip, Iwade, Kingsdown, Lower Halstow, Lynsted, Milton Regis, Milstead, Murston, Newington, Newnham, Norton Buckland and Stone, Rainham, Rodmersham, Sheppey, Sittingbourne, Stockbury, Teynham, Tonge, Tunstall , and Upchurch.
 This provides a backdrop for the touch screen showcasing WW1 research including the names and histories of over 3000 men that lived or were connected to the Swale area and that died during the war.

 - There is a digital Roll of Honour of local men who fought in the First World War, funded by the HLF’s ‘Then & Now‘ programme.
 The hi-tech touch screen contains hundreds of names and images.
 Visitors are able to view, share, and preserve their family’s memories and heritage of the First World War, and the people who lived through it.
 If you have family or local photos, or you think your family name might be on the touch screen, please pop in and see us.